Life in Birmingham

 A central UK city packed with vibrancy and culture, boasting a buzzing creative quarter, beautiful canals, strong musical heritage and dynamic local music scene – yep, we’re talking about Birmingham.

 In fact, some of the best new independent music is being brewed here, right now.
 The underground music scene is evolving fast, experimenting and pushing boundaries.
 Rap and grime artists are killing it on the Birmingham live music circuit.
-And it’s no wonder, considering Birmingham is the birthplace of heavy metal titans Black Sabbath, as well as Electric Light Orchestra, Duran Duran and The Streets.

 With a year-long programme of phenomenal festivals and plenty more opportunities to see live music in Birmingham, you’ll be spoilt for choice with Birmingham music venues like the O2 Institute in Digbeth, Sunflower Lounge and Mama Roux’s.